shirin05/seriesOfNumbersAndLetters/README.md

 ### Video Walkthrough.
 #### Note there are 2.
 One shows the entire screen, and it captures alerts (Game Over & Congratulations), losing a turn, Start button to End, and winning a turn.
 The second recording captures the tab alone because this was the only way I could capture the sound of the buttons.
 Please view both recordings, Thank you!!

+I included the loom versions and a regular file attachment just incase one does not work.

 https://www.loom.com/share/be0890ded9124e7890ca178dac6cf443?sid=48386291-1ffc-4fd6-a98a-d4066bdea6dc